 Nearly 380 people attended the virtual workshop.
 The purpose was to identify key management challenges and high priority federal agency needs that can be addressed by coastal science research - at the intersection of coastal physical processes and human and ecosystem health.
-Scroll down to download the agenda.

 Motivation: Maintaining good water quality in nearshore regions is important to our well-being, economy, and diverse coastal ecosystems.
 Unfortunately, nearshore waters are threatened by increasing pollutants, pathogens, and contaminants associated with a range of geophysical and human pressures including, but not limited to warming temperatures, rising sea levels, increasing storminess, and expanding coastal populations.
 These pressures are resulting in an unprecedented and growing number of impacts to coastal ecosystems including beach and shellfishery closures that further impact coastal economies and communities.
 Major US governmental agencies (NIH, NSF, NOAA, EPA, USACE, and USGS) have recognized that the link between the coastal physical processes and human and ecosystem health is of critical importance.

 Topics and Dates: Sessions will take place as webinars from 2 – 3:30 p.m. eastern time.

 January 12-14: Resilient Coastal Ecosystems

 Brandon Boyd, U.S. Army Engineering & Research Development Center

 Gregory Kleinheinz, University of Wisconsin Oshkosh

 Joe Long, University of North Carolina - Wilmington

 Britt Raubenheimer, Woods Hole Oceanographic Institution